opensafely/documentation/docs/ehrql-new-tutorial-4a.md

 #### Summary

-This dataset definition sets the cohort to patients:
+This dataset definition sets the population to patients:

 * born before the 1st of January, 2000.
 * *and* hospitalised in a given date range.